UPDATED JANUARY 8, 2020

 If you’ve traveled or searched for a restaurant, you’re familiar with these business directories – Yelp, TripAdvisor, YellowPages, BBB and many more.
 Google considers over 200 factors when determining the “authority” of websites and subsequent search results.
 In Local SEO, Citations are one part of an overall approach to creating search visibility for self storage.

+How to create Citations for a Self Storage facility?
 Creating Citations can be done manually or using a third-party Local SEO platform such as BrightLocal.
 The most important consideration in creating citations is to ensure consistency of data, so that the business details (such as name, address and phone number, aka “NAP”) match the website exactly.
+Or nearly exactly, as one site may show 123 Main Street and another may show 123 Main St. Google is intelligent enough to understand and parse these variations.

 Secondarily, it is useful to fill out all of the fields that are made available, including business description, hours of operation and high-quality images formatted to spec.
 Those images may capture the business office, the units, the exterior of the building(s), the team members, drone footage and happy customers.
 The goal is to give prospective customers a good feel for the facility, and to convey important attributes of trust and reputation.